PsyanticY/t5adhrit/nix/README.md

 - To check a package declaration: `nix edit nixpkgs.ossec`. (use EDITOR to set editors for edit)

 - To check which nixpkgs version you have by default: `nix-instantiate --eval --expr 'builtins.readFile <nixpkgs/.version>'`.

+- View all transitive dependencies for a given Nix package: `nix-store --query --requisites`

 ## NixOps